 The polished concrete floor was a complementary feature to their home.
 Chris and Caroline chose a medium grind which reduced the depth the concrete had to be laid.
 The result is a stunning salt and pepper look in keeping with the modern style of the home.

 Do you have architectural plans for your dream home but want a cost-effective way to bring them to reality?
-Give the Urban team a call today and challenge them to work their magic on your design.
+Give the Hamilton-based builders a call today and challenge them to work their magic on your design.